Anti-Flake Protection

 Using optimistic merging and pending-failure-depth to protect your Merge Queue from flaky failures

-Sometimes, a pull request (PR) fails testing for reasons outside of the actual code change - a test was flaky, a CI runner was disconnected, etc..
-If a second PR that depends on the first does pass, then it is very likely that the first PR was actually good and simply experienced a transient failure.
+Some CI jobs fail for reasons unrelated to a PR's code change, such as due to flaky tests or a CI runner disconnecting.
+These failures are usually cleared when the CI job is rerun.
+If a second PR that depends on the first does pass, it is very likely that the first PR was good and simply experienced a transient failure.
 Trunk Merge Queue can use the combination of Optimistic Merging and Pending Failure Depth to merge pull requests that would otherwise be rejected from the queue.
-In the video below you can see an example of this anti-flake protection:

 Optimistic Merging only works when the Pending Failure Depth is set to a value greater than zero.
 When zero or disabled, Merge will not hold any failed tests in the queue.